JonasLong/Pyison/Readme.md

     - `{NEWTITLE}`
         - Generates a random title
         - Uses a series of random words in Title Capitalization
-        - eg: 'Nectarial Electrofusion Which Dephosphorization'
+        - eg: `Nectarial Electrofusion Which Dephosphorization`
         - If this tag follows a `{LINK}` or `{OVER}` tag, the title and url will be synced
           - eg: `<a href="{OVER}">{NEWTITLE}</a>` might be replaced with `<a href="/swordmanship/yeller/over-will-oghuz">Over Will Oghuz</a>`
           - Tags are evaluated forwards through the template.
 A `{NEWTITLE}` tag will search backwards for the closest `{LINK}` or `{OVER}` tag to sync with.